Riyaagarwal17/space-invaders-game-in-python/README.md

 ---

-## 🛡️ License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

 ## ✨ Contributing
 Contributions are welcome!
 If you have ideas or improvements, feel free to fork the repository, create a new branch, and submit a pull request.